-Samantha is currently researching, through two projects, law and policy responses to modern slavery and victims of trafficking.
-She is, first, working on a British Academy-funded project on transparency in supply chains in the food and garment industries.
-Secondly, Samantha is carrying out a doctrinal study of how victims of trafficking are encountering and engaging with decision-making procedures in the UK.
+Recently, Samantha has collaborated with colleagues on a British Academy-funded project on transparency in supply chains in the food and garment industries.
+She has also conducted a doctrinal study of how victims of trafficking are encountering and engaging with decision-making procedures in the UK.

 Samantha would be happy to hear from potential postgraduate research students about supervising projects in the following areas: